1936 Pearl (BBC Radio)

 Formats: Broadcast only

-The BBC broadcast of Pearl on Friday, August 7, 1936, at 23:40 (11:40 PM) on the Regional Programme London was the first event in J.R.R.
-Tolkien’s broadcasting history.
-He appeared again later in 1938 for a program titled Poetry Will Out, where he discussed Anglo-Saxon verse.
+The BBC broadcast of fragments of Tolkien’s translation of the medieval poem Pearl was the first event in his broadcasting history.
+He appeared next in 1938 for a program titled Poetry Will Out, where he discussed Anglo-Saxon verse.

-The translation was recommended for radio by Guy Pocock, who joined the BBC in 1936 and recognized the translation’s suitability for a broadcast program.
-Before this broadcast, Tolkien had offered his translation of Pearl to the publisher J.M.
-Dent, but it was rejected at that time.
-The translation remained unpublished until 1975, two years after his death.
+The translation was recommended for radio by Guy Pocock, who joined the BBC in 1936 and recognized it’s suitability.
+Before this broadcast, Tolkien had previously offered his translation to the publisher J.M.
+Dent, but it had been rejected.
+It remained unpublished until 1975, two years after his death.

 The Radio Times listing described the poem as “perhaps the loveliest of all old English poems,” noting it as a father’s lament for his daughter, layered with dream visions and medieval allegory.
 The BBC specifically noted that Tolkien modernized the poem in a way that preserved the delicacy and atmosphere of the original medieval work.
 At the time, Tolkien was the Rawlinson and Bosworth Professor of Anglo-Saxon at Oxford.